-Staying motivated in your distance learning course begins with selecting the right course, knowing how to use the technology and conduct library research, communicating well online, and managing your time.
+Staying motivated in your online course begins with selecting the right course, knowing how to use the technology and conduct library research, communicating well online, and managing your time.
 It's easier to stay motivated when you've set yourself up for success.

 These additional strategies can boost your motivation throughout the semester.

-Find ways to apply what you're learning in your online course to your work, your other courses, or your personal interests.
-Not only will it make the content more interesting, but you are more likely to have a deeper understanding of the material if you apply it and you are more likely to remember it in the future.
+Look for opportunities to apply what you're learning in your online course to your work, your other courses, or your personal interests - and to bring those experiences into your course.
+It make the content more interesting to you, and you are more likely to have a deeper understanding of the material.

 Find people who will help you stay motivated throughout the semester, and let them know that you might come to them for support.